cAttte/cop/docs/modules.md

 ### limit

-The maximum number of emojis there can be in a message before it is considered 'spam' (yes, it can be `0`).
+-   The maximum number of emojis there can be in a message before it is considered 'spam' (yes,&nbsp;it&nbsp;can&nbsp;be&nbsp;`0`).
 -   **Type:** `number` (max. `2000`)
 -   **Default:** `12`

 ### delete

-Whether to delete the message.
+-   Whether to delete the message.
 -   **Type:** [`boolean`][types/boolean]
 -   **Default:** `yes`

 ### punishment

-The punishment to execute on the user.
+-   The punishment to execute on the user.
 -   **Type:** [`Punishment`][types/punishment]
 -   **Default:** `none`

 ## empty messages

-This module filters empty messages, detecting several blank characters (` `, `឵`, `​`, `\n`...), and strategies (like using markdown).
+This module filters empty messages, detecting several blank characters (` `,&nbsp;`឵`,&nbsp;`​`,&nbsp;`\n`...), and strategies (like using markdown).

 ### delete

-Whether to delete the message.
+-   Whether to delete the message.
 -   **Type:** [`boolean`][types/boolean]
 -   **Default:** `yes`

 ### punishment

-The punishment to execute on the user.
+-   The punishment to execute on the user.
 -   **Type:** [`Punishment`][types/punishment]
 -   **Default:** `none`

 ## invites

-This module will filter server invites, detecting several domains (`discord.gg`, `discord.com/invite`), including vanity domains (`discord.io`, `discord.me`, `discord.li`...).
+This module will filter server invites, detecting several domains (`discord.gg`,&nbsp;`discord.com/invite`), including vanity domains (`discord.io`,&nbsp;`discord.me`,&nbsp;`discord.li`...).

 ### validate

-Whether to check the invites and make sure they are valid before acting upon them.
+-   Whether to check the invites and make sure they are valid before acting upon them.
 -   **Type:** [`boolean`][types/boolean]
 -   **Default:** `yes`

 ### validation limit

-Used in conjunction with `validate` true.
+-   Used in conjunction with `validate`.
 The maximum number of invites there can be in a message before stopping validation (and counting the invites as valid either way).
-Useful if you don't want spammers to post 50 invites per message and get banned from Discord's API.
+Useful if you don't want spammers to post 50 invites per message and get you banned from Discord's API.
 -   **Type:** `number`
 -   **Default:** `Infinity` (no limit)

 ### delete

-Whether to delete the message.
+-   Whether to delete the message.
 -   **Type:** [`boolean`][types/boolean]
 -   **Default:** `yes`

 ### punishment

-The punishment to execute on the user.
+-   The punishment to execute on the user.
 -   **Type:** [`Punishment`][types/punishment]
 -   **Default:** `none`